 - Pre-occupancy conditions; These need to be formally discharged prior to the development being occupied

-A pre-commencement condition is defined in section 100ZA(8) as a condition imposed on a grant of planning permission (other than a grant of outline planning permission within the meaning of section 92 of the 1990 Act) which must be complied with:
+A pre-commencement condition is defined in section 100ZA(8) of the Town and Country Planning (Pre-commencement Conditions) Regulations 2018, as a condition imposed on a grant of planning permission (other than a grant of outline planning permission within the meaning of section 92 of the 1990 Act) which must be complied with:

 - (a) before any building or operation comprised in the development is begun, or